creecros/MarkdownPlus/README.md

 # Install

+**Kanboard versions tested down to 1.0.43, :shortcode: autocomplete will not function on older version.

 ## Automatically

 1.)
 If your Kanboard installation is configured to install from the app, simply find it in the plugins directory and choose install.